Currently Enrolling Trials

 - Upper Limb Spasticity in Pediatric Patients (≥3% of patients): nasopharyngitis and bronchitis

 Adverse events associated with the use of Xeomin for glabellar lines may include, but are not limited to, the following: headache

 The Xeomin drug label comes with the following Black Box Warning: The effects of Xeomin and all botulinum toxin products may spread from the area of injection to produce symptoms consistent with botulinum toxin effects.
 These symptoms have been reported hours to weeks after injection.
 Swallowing and breathing difficulties can be life threatening and there have been reports of death.
 The risk of symptoms is probably greatest in children treated for spasticity but symptoms can also occur in adults, particularly in those patients who have underlying conditions that would predispose them to these symptoms.

 Xeomin blocks cholinergic transmission at the neuromuscular junction by inhibiting the release of acetylcholine from peripheral cholinergic nerve endings.
 This inhibition occurs according to the following sequence: neurotoxin binding to cholinergic nerve terminals, internalization of the neurotoxin into the nerve terminal, translocation of the light-chain part of the molecule into the cytosol of the nerve terminal, and enzymatic cleavage of SNAP25, a presynaptic target protein essential for the release of acetylcholine.
 Impulse transmission is re-established by the formation of new nerve endings.

-For additional information regarding Xeomin or cervical dystonias or blephorspasm, please visit the Merz web page.
+For additional information regarding Xeomin, please visit the Xeomin website.